 8.3.2.15 ATSSS container

 The IE shall be included in the message when the PDU session is an MA PDU session.

+NOTE: If the network does not update the content of the ATSSS container IE when establishing user plane resources over other access of an MA PDU session established over one access only, the network can set the Length of ATSSS container contents to zero.

 8.3.2.16 Control plane only indication